github/SoftU2F/README.md

 ### Running

-There are two parts to SoftU2FTool: the kext and the app.
-To use a modified version of the kext, you must [disable System Integrity Protection](https://developer.apple.com/library/content/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html#//apple_ref/doc/uid/TP40016462-CH5-SW1).
+There are two parts to Soft U2F: the driver and the app.
+To use a modified version of the driver, you must [disable System Integrity Protection](https://developer.apple.com/library/content/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html#//apple_ref/doc/uid/TP40016462-CH5-SW1).
 The app can be modified and run via Xcode normally.

 ## Known app-IDs/facets